The Dark Side of Using Dark Sirens to Constrain the Hubble-Lema\^itre Constant: Mock observation

 First, we generate a population of \acp{SBBH} using the ``Power Law + Peak'' model presented in \citet{LIGOScientific:2021psn}.
 The direction of the orbital angular momentum is assumed to be random.
 The spin parameter is uniformly distributed in the range of $[-1, 1]$.
 The merger time is chosen randomly between $0$ and $5$ years, and the merger phase is also random.
 Given these parameters, the \ac{GW} signal is generated using the IMRPhenomPv2 waveform model \citep{Hannam:2013oca, Schmidt:2014iyl}.

-For each binary in our mock catalog, we assign a host galaxy which is randomly selected from the galaxy catalog of the MultiDark cosmological simulations \citep{Klypin:2014kpa, Croton:2016etl, Conroy:2008mp}.
+For each binary in our mock catalog, we assign a host galaxy that is randomly selected from the galaxy catalog of the MultiDark cosmological simulations \citep{Klypin:2014kpa, Croton:2016etl, Conroy:2008mp}.
 We note that the cosmological parameters used in the simulations are $H_0 = 67.8 ~{\rm km/s/Mpc}$ and $\Omega_M = 0.307$.
-Since we are mainly interested in studying the expansion of the late universe, we restrict the selected galaxies to $z < 1$.
+Because we are mainly interested in studying the expansion of the late Universe, we restrict the selected galaxies to $z < 1$.

 To evaluate the detectability of a \ac{SBBH} \ac{GW} event, we consider a network composed of the \ac{ET} \citep{Punturo:2010zz} and the \ac{CE} \citep{LIGOScientific:2016wof}.
 The models for the sensitivity curves are ET-D \citep{Hild:2010id} and CE2 \citep{Reitze:2019iox, Reitze:2019dyk}.
 The response of the network to a \ac{GW} signal is computed using the low-frequency approximation \citep{Thorne:1989lfp}, where we have taken the rotation of the Earth into account \citep{Zhao:2017cbb}.